 The laws must be pruned and those that do not contribute to growth, but retard it, must be discarded and scrapped.
 The Government has taken the first few tentative steps.
 But we need to take bold, firm and decisive steps with greater speed to achieve our objectives.
 As I said, stopping midway means certain death.
 The third legislative area concerns the philosophy behind the making of the Budget.

-I have first hand experience of operating in eight countries.
+I have first-hand experience of operating in eight countries.
 I also interact actively with businesses in several other nations.
 No other country has a process as complex, as filled with abrupt directional changes, year after year, as India.
 In fact, the only certainty about the Budget is the uncertainty it creates.

 Today, on the faith of certain fiscal policies and implied promises of the Government, you go ahead and put up a project.
 Halfway through, you find that customs duties or some tax has been raised, resulting in a project cost escalation of several crores of rupees.
 How do you cover these cost overruns?
 With such uncertainty, how can it be expected of businesses to grow and flourish, least of all integrate themselves with the global economy?

 The entire regime seems to be characterised by subjectivity and uncertainty.
-In fact, among the eight countries in which we do business, India is the most risky place, not because there is any physical threat to your project but due to the ever-hanging fiscal threat.
+In fact, among the eight countries in which we do business, India is the riskiest place, not because there is any physical threat to your project but due to the ever-hanging fiscal threat.
 And this can happen not due to competition but, perhaps due to an over enthusiastic fiscal change made in the Budget.

 The Budget, in most countries, is what it is meant to be, an expression of the income and expenditure of the country, no more or less.
 It should not be an occasion to play around with the destinies of individuals and companies by subjecting them to make-or-break changes.
 I suggest that the Budget-making process be made totally transparent, carried out in full view of the nation and based on expert opinions with all sections of the public contributing, since it is their pocketbooks on which claims are being made.